-The training is prerequisite for issuance of PIPFA certificate.
-The training will be organized at Pakistan Audit and Accounts Academy for DAGP trainees.
+The training is pre-requisite for issuance of PIPFA Result Card (Final Level).
+The training will be organized at Pakistan Audit and Accounts Academy for students of DAGP and CGA's organization while others will undergo CCPT at PIPFA approved CCPT educational institutions.

-After completion of training the trainee will be able to gain skill of Office Management Information System.
-He will also able to generate reports from SAP and gain foundation level skill of Audit Command Language.
+After completion of training, the trainee is supposed to gain Proficiency Level skill of Office Management Information System.
+He will, however, be able to acquire Orientation of SAP and Audit Command Language which when supplemented by subsequent Hands-on-Practice will enable him to generate foundation level reports of SAP and ACL.